Structural design and code-check of a steel frame (EN)

 The MNA analysis results are displayed, and you can check the status of each structural part as well as results in the 3D window, e.g. the strain distribution in the analyzed part of the structure.

 Next, switch to the LBA analysis and repeat the Calculation.

-You can read the buckling shape factors in the tab and see the first buckling shape 1 visualized while turning on the Uy display to have a better overview of deformation.
+You can read the buckling shape factors in the tab and see the first buckling shape 1 visualized while turning on the Uy display to better overview of deformation.

 Go back to tab Design and in the tree menu, navigate to Operations, right-click on AM2 and add Transversal stiffeners to strengthen the most stressed frame corner and decrease the buckling effects.